Senior-Care Exercise Activities in the NYC Metro Area

-When choosing the right activity or form of exercise it is important to consider the individual preferences and previous hobbies.
+When choosing the right activity or form of exercise it is important to consider individual preferences and previous hobbies.
 For example, not all exercise needs to be walking.
-In NYC there are a number of interesting classes (which provide the added benefit of social interaction).
+In the New York/New Jersey area there are a number of interesting classes (which provide the added benefit of social interaction).
 One key thing to note is modifying any activity to meet the personal limitations of your loved one.
 Paying close attention if an activity you thought was perfect for them is actually causing them frustration or anxiety.

 - Tai Chi: a gentle form of martial arts that combines smooth and easy movements with meditation